SanderVocke/shoopdaloop/README.md

 As seen in the comparison table, ShoopDaLoop is closest to Luppp in what it offers, the main differentiators being built-in MIDI support and the planned features for song construction.
 And of course, the details of how loops are managed exactly differ between all these tools and are a matter of preference.

-# Summary

-- **Fast**: can easily handle a large number of loops.
-- **Tracks**: loops are organized into tracks, which share inputs/outputs and effects/synthesis.
-- **MIDI and audio**: can both be looped, including alongside each other in the same loop.
-- **FX/synthesis**: can be inserted into a loop via external JACK connections or by using plugins.
-The same loop can simultaneously record "dry" and "wet", akin to [Luppp](http://openavproductions.com/luppp/), to save precious CPU during playback.
-- **Synchronization**: every loop is synced to the "sync loop", which typically holds a beat, click-track or just fixed-length silence.
-Loops may also be a multiple of the sync loop length.
-- **Click tracks**: can be generated via a dialog in the app.
-- **NSM**: Non/New Session Manager support (experimental).
-- **Hackable**: Users can run their own Lua scripts to control the application in new ways.

-These features are explained in detail in the [docs](https://sandervocke.github.io/shoopdaloop/).

-# Status

-ShoopDaLoop is in early development.
-The basics work but not nearly all of its intended functionality is finished yet (see below).
-The intent is for the master branch to always work and pass CI tests, but at the moment, some significant bugs will probably come and go.
-Check the issues list for currently known issues and please add any you encounter yourself.
-As such, it obviously has not been used for on-stage performing and definitely shouldn't until after doing some serious testing.
-Note however that having automated testing with high coverage is among the project goals.

 # Roadmap

 All the basic features needed for a 1.0 release are there.
 The following items are planned before a first release: